atgu/ukbb_pan_ancestry/website/docs/study-design.md

 Since ancestry is a continuum (see _[“What is ancestry?”](#what-is-ancestry-is-it-the-same-as-race-or-ethnicity)_), some ancestry labels consist nearly exclusively of individuals with varying amounts of admixture.
 For example, most individuals that are labeled as having “American” or “African” ancestries by our statistical algorithms share recent common ancestors with those labeled as having “European” ancestries.
 As long as there are enough people with a similar pattern of admixture -- as there are in the “African” and “American” ancestry groups -- we can study them together in a GWAS.
 However, some individuals have less common patterns of admixture, such that there are not enough similar individuals that we can group them together in a genetic study.
 Therefore, we currently drop such individuals from analysis.
 However, we believe that including these individuals should also be a priority, and plan to implement tools that allow us to include them in ongoing and future work to allow for increased inclusion of admixed participants in future studies.

-## Why were individuals excluded previously?

-Why have certain individuals been excluded in previous research?
+## Why have certain individuals been excluded in previous research?

 :::note
 There have been many drivers of the exclusion of diverse populations from genetic studies, including historical, infrastructural, political, ideological, monetary and other societal forces, in addition to analytic ones.